felixplasser/theodore-qc/README.rst

 Copyright (c) 2017, the cclib development team. cclib is contained as part of this distribution.

+TheoDORE uses colt (https://github.com/mfsjmenger/colt) for its commandline interface. colt is distributed under the Apache License 2.0. colt is contained as part of this distribution.

 Citation for cclib:

 ``N. M. O'Boyle, A. L. Tenderholt, K. M. Langner, J. Comput.
 Chem.
 (2008), 29, 839.``